anthonytimoshin/supercomputer/README.md

 # supercomputers
-Laboratory works on the course supercomputers (parallel programming) in the 5th semester of the MAI.
+Laboratory works for the "Supercomputers (Parallel Programming)" course in the 5th semester at MAI.
 Lecturer: Yuri Titov.
 Accepted by: Dmitry Parfenyuk.